 The Web Application Hacker’s Handbook: Finding and Exploiting Security Flaws 2nd Edition

 This fantastic web app hacking book is a must read for anyone that is interested in web application penetration testing and covers everything you need to know about this subject.
 The Web Application Hacker’s Handbook: Finding and Exploiting Security Flaws 2nd Edition is written by the founder of Portswigger which is the company behind the popular security testing & scanning tool called Burp Suite.
 This book teaches you step by step how to test the security of web applications from start to finish.
 One thing I particularly like about this book is that it explains different web technologies, how to exploit them and how to defend against the attack in particular.
-Furthermore this book covers the very basics a web application penetration tester needs to know in depth, such as how the HTTP protocol works in order to get a better understanding of communications between a webserver and visitor which helps in understanding attacks and defence.
+Furthermore this book covers the very basics a web application penetration tester needs to know in depth, such as how the HTTP protocol works in order to get a better understanding of communications between a webserver and visitor which helps in understanding attacks and defense.

 Advanced Penetration Testing: Hacking the world’s most secure networks